Skip to main content

 Process stops after logout

-Paperclip was started from an interactive shell Verify npx paperclipai run or the source command first, then run that reviewed command through a service manager if you need it to survive logout.
+Paperclip was started from an interactive shell Verify paperclipai run or the source command first, then run that reviewed command through a service manager if you need it to survive logout.

 Port and firewall issues